-Below are examples of the best dementia friendly appliances to make the kitchen safer for people with dementia:
+Below are examples of the best dementia-friendly appliances to make the kitchen safer for people with dementia:

 In recent years, electric pressure cookers have become quite popular because they make cooking much easier even for people with dementia.
 While these devices have some safety concerns, if you pick the right one, you will be able to avoid these issues.
 Today, you can find different electric cookers for the elderly with advanced safety features that reduce the chances of accidents and injuries.

-Examples of dementia friendly cookers:
+Examples of dementia-friendly cookers:

 These multi-cookers have some of the most advanced safety features, including pressure and temperature monitoring capabilities.
 They also keep time and adjust the duration and heating intensity accordingly to achieve desired results every time.
-They cook fast and come with extra safety protection features such as safety lock and overheat protection to ensure the safety of your loved one.
+They cook fast and come with extra safety protection features such as a safety lock and overheat protection to ensure the safety of your loved one.

 Microwaves are a must-have in most homes and even care homes; they allow you to reheat food whenever you want to grab a bite.
 Microwaves are quite handy when it comes to senior loved ones with dementia or Alzheimer’s because seniors tend to eat smaller portions, which means they have leftovers they need to reheat.
 Conventional cooking appliances could end up burning the food or even worse start a fire.
 This is dangerous for people with dementia.